 Funding programming to solve an expensive societal problem through Social Impact Bonds can be a daunting process for a nonprofit organization, however.
 To do it well requires a nonprofit organization with a history of implementing measurable, successful interventions; a government agency willing to pay for performance if specific targets are met; philanthropic investors willing to take a risk that the organization will achieve its stated outcomes; a solid analysis of outcome metrics; and an independent evaluator that attests to whether or not the nonprofit has achieved its targeted outcomes.

 Another participant at the social impact session was Byron Nichols, a member of the Vintage House Board of Directors.
 Nichols stated, “Impact investing would be a very long complicated affair.
 There would have to be a powerful driver to bring it off.
 To find a bank or lending party would take lots of planning.
-A proforma that would spell the funding
+A proforma that would spell the funding and repayment plan to take to a possible lender would have to be done by a CPA.
+A legal document would have to be set up by an attorney that would spell out every detail.
+If a charity had the perfect repayment plan available, it may be worth a go, but I see lots of work and expense.”

 Time will tell if a pay for performance model will become a way for organizations with quality programming and measurable, positive results to improve their financial sustainability or if it simply will be too complicated to implement.
 The idea of venturing into the world of impact investing may become a powerful incentive for a nonprofit to take a hard look at the way it delivers programs and services and begin evaluating if that delivery model leads to positive, measurable outcomes that can be leveraged for funding.

 Dr. B.J.
 Bischoff is the owner of Bischoff Performance Improvement Consulting, a Sonoma firm specializing in building the capacity of nonprofit organizations and public sector agencies to better serve their stakeholders.
 She assists her clients with strategic planning, training resulting in performance improvement, fund development, and community relations.
 She is Past President of Impact100 Sonoma and serves as a Sonoma County Board of Supervisors’ appointee to the Sonoma County Portfolio of Model Upstream Programs Review Committee.
-Contact her at [email protected].
+Contact her at bjbischoff@bjbischoff.com.